 Oklahoma has almost two million residents who receive royalty checks from Oklahoma oil and gas wells.
 Mineral rights have created a viable source of income for many who receive monthly royalty checks.
 To understand the complexity of the laws for Oklahoma mineral rights, it is important to enlist the help of an attorney with extensive background in Oklahoma mineral rights.

-The Hayes Law Firm in Tulsa, OK has a well-qualified attorney and staff that can represent you if you are facing difficult disputes regarding oil and gas rights.
+Blake Hayes in Tulsa, OK is a well-qualified attorney that can represent you if you are facing difficult disputes regarding oil and gas rights.

 Contact us online or by calling (918) 392-4641.

 Oil and gas rights have specific laws unique to Oklahoma for:

 Forced pooling is one option given to oil and gas companies that are unable to reach an agreement from all parties who have the land or mineral rights they are interested in.
 The Oklahoma Corporation Commission can grant an order to have the various owners pooled, giving these owners many options of lease royalty amounts and bonuses to be paid.
 You will need to enlist the help of a knowledgeable Oklahoma Oil and Gas Rights attorney to correctly guide you in making profitable decisions if you receive an offer for forced pooling.

 Mineral rights can be sold as a separate entity from surface rights under current Oklahoma law.
 Mineral and oil and gas rights may be leased to an oil and gas company or may be produced by the owner of the mineral rights.
 If you own the mineral rights to a piece of property, but do not own the surface rights, you will need legal assistance in negotiating lease and royalty agreements.